 HTTPS error messages

-You can check the status of your certificate in your site dashboard at Settings > Domain management > HTTPS.
+You can check the status of your certificate in Site settings > Domain management > HTTPS.
 If there is a problem with the certificate, you may find one of the error messages below.
 (We're using

 petsofnetlify.com as an example.)